jexia/jexia-sdk-js/extra_docs/contribution.md

 ## Contributing

 Please make sure you have no linting or unit test errors before creating a PR.
+Again, we advise installing a [Tslint](https://github.com/palantir/tslint) addon for your IDE.
 Unit test coverage for new code is also highly appreciated and will be met with thunderous (virtual) applause.

+A few details on our development flow:
+- `master` is the stable branch, `develop` is the development branch.
+We never push directly to these branches, only create pull requests
+- for each Github issue (be it a bug, feature, etc.) we can create any number of pull requests
+- when working on a Github issue, you should assign it to yourself first, then move it to the "In Progress" column on the [Zeus board](https://github.com/orgs/jexia-com/projects/4?fullscreen=true&card_filter_query=label%3Asdk)
+- it is highly appreciated if you strive for `atomic commits` - try to logically separate the work into multiple commits that each add in bits of functionality.
+This helps with code reviews and the code history
+- keep your PRs small, also for code review purposes.
+Ideally this is already suggested by the way the Github issues are created.
+- always fix your unit tests and linting errors

+Now for the Git flow
+- create a feature branch based off `develop`
+- add commits - add logic, add unit tests, fix bugs, fix unit tests
+- push the local feature branch to the remote repo
+- rebase your feature branch onto `develop` if other PRs went in while you were working on your feature
+- create a PR from the feature branch into `develop`
+- receive code review comments
+- make changes to your code based on review comments
+- rebase again if necessary
+- when the reviews are approved, squash+merge into `develop`